 [Lake-effect snow] occurs on such a small scale, almost on the scale of a summertime thunderstorm.
 One portion of a neighborhood or city might be under heavy snow, where a few miles away you may be under sunny skies.

-That makes accurate forecasting of lake effect snow a challenge for meteorologists, said Niziol.
 He said Buffalo, New York on the eastern shore of Lake Erie, is notorious for its lake-effect snowstorms.
 Niziol said cold air moving in from Canada triggers the snowfall.

 As that air moves across the warm water of the Great Lakes, heat and moisture from the lake rises up into that air mass.
 That moisture eventually condenses out into snowflakes.
 And when we get to the downwind shores, we end up with lake-effect snow.